-In addition to the mainstream Intellectual Property activities, at BananaIP, we also provide Geographical Indication (GI) registration, Plant Variety protection and Integrated Circuit registration services.
-With the backing of in-depth familiarity with these services at various levels, our team of attorneys understand the processes very well and has seen the entire life-cycle of these forms of protection.
-Our research skills, scientific knowledge and legal proficiency allow us to offer unmitigated, unique services in all allied species of Intellectual Property (IP) in India, and across the world.
+In addition to the mainstream Intellectual Property activities, at BananaIP Counsels, we also provide Geographical Indication (GI) registration, Plant Variety protection and Integrated Circuit registration services.
+With the backing of in-depth familiarity with these services at various levels, our team of attorneys understands the processes very well and has worked through the entire life-cycle of these forms of protection.
+Our research skills, scientific knowledge and legal proficiency allow us to offer unmitigated, unique services in all allied species of Intellectual Property (IP) in India, and around the world.

 Geographical Indications (GI) of goods are indications of quality, reputation or characteristics of the goods connected with the region from which the goods originate.
 They are names, signs or other representations used for goods having certain qualities as they originate from a specific place, city or geographical territory.
 The name, Mysore Silk, is an example of a GI because it refers to silk originating from Mysore and has certain qualities and reputation associated with it.